 Moreover, Iran’s Great Satan hasn’t been of much use to the Islamists

 Young Iranians have no memory of the shah’s SAVAK police nor the US-fueled Iran-Iraq War.
 While older Iranians have strong, negative memories of America’s friendship with the shah, younger Iranians view those stories as American millennials view Woodstock: important, sure, but irrelevant to the modern age.

 Had the United States bombed Iran, doubtless the opposite would be true: a galvanized hardliner elite would have ample evidence of the America’s murderous intent.
-Instead, however, the US gambled on a sanctions regime and, worse for the hardliners, managed to get much of the international community on board.
+Instead, however, the United States gambled on a sanctions regime and, worse for the hardliners, managed to get much of the international community on board.

 This undercut the hardliners’ argument that the West, and particularly the United States, was at fault for Iran’s woes.
 Borderland countries could have fallen for that trick readily enough; or, more specifically, just enough of the borderland to maintain power.
 But heartlands demand proof over time.
 The longer the hardliners allowed sanctions, the more obvious it became that their stubbornness was the root cause.